 Release Date: 10/12/2010

 Also Available On

-My favourite moment in the game has you playing as the army soldier Adams, and you and your squad are stuck on a hill inside a tiny little mud shack and Taliban are raining down on your from the mountain.
+My favorite moment in the game has you playing as the army soldier Adams, and you and your squad are stuck on a hill inside a tiny little mud shack and the Taliban are raining down on you from the mountain.
 You hear military chatter an awful lot, but it sounds more authentic and not just silly babble.
-Your team slowly runs dry on ammo and after the cinematic music plays, and almost all hope is lost in comes the helicopters!
-During this sequence, it seems it never ends, but the surrounding chatter makes the whole experience more intense and authentic to real life battle warfare, but the whole game isn’t like this.
+Your team slowly runs dry on ammo and after the cinematic music plays, almost all hope is lost comes to the helicopters!
+During this sequence, it seems it never ends, but the surrounding chatter makes the whole experience more intense and authentic to real-life battle warfare, but the whole game isn’t like this.
 There are a lot of moments that seem more like the rest of the shooters, so the pacing is off a bit, but it doesn’t fall apart.

 You’ll mainly come back for multiplayer which is your standard military shooter affair.
 There are only three classes, a few maps, and that’s pretty much it.
 It’s fun since DICE (Battlefield: Bad Company) makes it, but it’s no Modern Warfare.
 You have your usual three classes of ranger, sniper, and specialist, so everyone is pretty much the same person.
 It basically shoots whatever moves and racks up a score.
 There is an objective-based type of game mode, but it’s essentially the same.